Trading Services (Sales) Licensing

 The Real Estate Council and UBC Real Estate Division are not affiliated with any external tutorial classes.
 These services are not monitored and the Real Estate Council and UBC Real Estate Division cannot be responsible for any information provided by these individuals or companies.
 External tutorial companies regularly make false claims, such as “only 30% of students pass the exam” or “we’ll guarantee that you will pass the exam” so that you will spend your money with them.
 Remember, there are no guarantees and the UBC Real Estate Division works with all students to provide every opportunity for success.

-In order to avoid unnecessary delays in licensing you are encouraged to obtain a criminal record check and make arrangements with a brokerage for employment before you begin the Trading Services Applied Practice Course.
+In order to avoid unnecessary delays in licensing you are encouraged to obtain a criminal record check and make arrangements with a brokerage for employment before you begin the Applied Practice Course.

-The Trading Services Applied Practice Courses have four components: the first two components must be completed before you are eligible to receive your trading services license, and the final two components are completed after licensing.
+The Applied Practice Courses have four components: the first two components must be completed before you are eligible to receive your trading services licence, and the final two components are completed after licensing.
 You must complete the entire Applied Practice Course, or your licence will be revoked.

-As soon as you have successfully completed Components One and Two of the Trading Services Applied Practice Course, you must apply to the Council for your temporary licence.
+As soon as you have successfully completed Components One and Two of the Applied Practice Course, you must apply to the Council for your licence.
 Please make sure your application includes ALL of the following:

 - An original criminal record check from your local police agency.
 This must be submitted along with your licence application to the Council.
 Click here for detailed information.

 - A completed Application for Representative, Associate or Managing Broker Licence form.

 - The appropriate licensing fee.
 Click here for information about licensing fees.

 Mail or courier your completed application, criminal record check, and payment to: Real Estate Council of British Columbia, 900-750 West Pender Street | Vancouver, BC Canada | V6C 2T8